pedohorse/houdini-nix/README.md

 Add downloaded installer to the store with `nix-store --add-fixed sha256 houdini-19.0.720-linux_x86_64_gcc9.3.tar.gz` (with proper filename of course)

-then you can install and build corresponding houdini version with
+then you can run corresponding houdini version without cloning repo or downloading anything with simple command:

+`nix run github:pedohorse/houdini-nix#houdini-19_0_720 houdini`

+> [!Note]
+> Further down I will refer to this flake as if it was in the current directory,
+> so instead of `github:pedohorse/houdini-nix` I'll write just `.`

+You can build the flake's output instead with:

 `nix build .#houdini-19_0_720`

+and have some houdini binaries available in `./result/bin`

 # Running